The crucial value of Nordic Slow Design for Children’s Media

 Professor Natalia I. Kucirkova

 In Norway, childhood is shaped by a principle known as friluftsliv or open-air living.
 Outdoor play is not an extracurricular activity.
 It is our cultural value and part of all kindergartens.
 In nature, children build physical strength, social skills, and emotional regulation.
 This ethos continues indoors.
 Nordic design favors muted colors, uncluttered spaces, natural light, and calm pacing.
-The same principles that shape our homes and schools shape our media.
+The same principles that shape our homes and schools could shape children’s media.

 What could this mean for children’s media developers?